ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

     An object file may have multiple relocation sections.
-    When building the relocation table for an executable or shared object file, the link editor catenates those sections to form a single table.
+    When building the relocation table for an executable or shared object file, the link editor concatenates those sections to form a single table.
     Although the sections remain independent in the object file, the dynamic linker sees a single table.
     When the dynamic linker creates the process image for